Corneliu Porumboiu delivers a crime thriller set in the Canary Island of La Gomera

 But The Whistlers makes too little attempt to lend heft and coherence to the scattershot nature of its themes and obsessions, wrapped up in a package that plays with the hard-boiled crime genre without delivering much of a punch.
-Arthouse fans of the director’s thought-provoking debut, who stayed faithful through the demanding but equally trenchant Police, Adjective, and the absurd but absorbing meander of The Treasure, may finally part ways with Porumboiu on a film that for once feels a little woolly and unfocused.
+Arthouse fans of the director’s thought-provoking debut, who stayed faithful through the demanding but equally trenchant Police, Adjective, and the absurd but absorbing meander of The Treasure, could part ways with Porumboiu on his 2019 Cannes Competition title which for once feels a little woolly and unfocused.

 Iggy Pop’s The Passenger is cranked up loud in the opening sequence, which tracks the arrival of Romanian policeman Cristi (Romanian actor Vlad Ivanov, last seen in Sunset) on craggy Gomera.
 Invited by sultry Gilda (Catrinel Marlon) and coached by a locally-based crime gang member, he has come to learn the island’s whistle language, which converts vowels and consonants of any spoken tongue into squawks and trills unintelligible to all but the uninitiated.